isratparveen/Call-Centre-Trends-PwC-Virtual-Internship-/README.md

   # Task
     Create a dashboard in Power BI for visualizing relevant KPIs and metrics in the dataset provided.
   # Findings:
-    1. Across all 8 Agents, the Average of Speed of answer in seconds ranged from 65.33 to 70.99, where Joe had the highest average speed of answer.
+    1. Across all 8 Agents, the Average Speed of answer in seconds ranged from 65.33 to 70.99, where Joe had the highest average speed of answer.
     ﻿2.
 Count of Calls and Satisfaction rating are positively correlated with each other.
 Jim accounted for the maximum number of answered calls.
     3. January Dominates: More Answered than Abandoned Calls, Max Resolved and Pending Cases.
     4. The count of Calls was highest for Streaming at 1,022, followed by Technical Support and Payment related.